David-g-g/PaymentGateway/README.md

 **Acquirer bank**: I'm using [mocky](http://www.mocky.io/) to fake the acquirer bank.

-**Mediatr**: Is used to dispatch Command and Queriues.
+**Mediatr**: Is used to dispatch Command and Queries.

-**FluentValidations**: In conguntion whith Mediator pipeline, fluentValidations is used to validate Command and Queries request.
+**FluentValidations**: In conjunction with Mediator pipeline, fluentValidations is used to validate Command and Queries request.

-**FluentAssertions**: To create assetion in unit and integration tests.
+**FluentAssertions**: To create assertion in unit and integration tests.

-**Unit test**: Due to time restriction I coudn't write all the necessary unit tests.
-For example filters and Mediatr behaviours are not unit tested.
+**Unit test**: Due to time restriction I couldn't write all the necessary unit tests.
+For example filters and Mediatr behaviours are not unit tested, and some validators, and neither the in-memory repositories.

 **Integration test**: Some integration tests have been implemented.

 # Run
 Execute command from PaymentGateway project folder: